BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 ### #4: Carmen Protects CryptFinger (Elision)

-> _Problem Solved:_ Carmen doesn't want to make all of her data available to everyone.
+* **Problem Solved:** Carmen doesn't want to make all of her data available to everyone.
+* **Independent Benefits:** Carmen chooses which data is released to which places.
+* **Privacy Benefits:** Carmen removes data that shouldn't go out to the general public.
+* **Openness Benefits:** The same data is sent to different places, but it's elided in different ways.
+This allows for the support of privacy while maintaining openness benefits that come from the authentication and dating used by CryptFinger.

 Not all of Carmen's data is appropriate for everyone to see.
 In particular, she'd like for her phone number to be available to members of her company but not to the general public.
 This is easy enough to do on the internet: the phone number can be given out to people who access Carmen's CryptFinger from a company network but not to those who access from outside the company network.